knative/community/elections/README.md

     * Use [CIVS](http://civs.cs.cornell.edu/civs_create.html) to create the election, which CIVS calls a poll.
 Once you send out the ballots you cannot UNSEND the emails, ensure everything in the form is correct!
     * Name of the poll - Knative TOC Election for $YEAR”
-    * Name of supervisor - “Kubernetes Steering Committee”
+    * Name of supervisor - “Knative Steering Committee”
     * Email - election@knative.team
     * Date and Time: Write in the date and time the election will stop.
 This field is not programmatic, the election is stopped by hand, so you can write this in plain text
-    * Description: Use the following text, modify it for either 3 or 4 positions, depending on the amount of open seats:
+    * Description: Use the following text, modify it for either 3 or 2 positions, depending on the amount of open seats:

-        This election is to nominate the technical oversight committee for the Knative project.
+        This election is to nominate the Technical Oversight Committee for the Knative project.
 Order the candidates by preference, the top $NUMBER candidates will be selected.
 Please see the voter's guide for more information.
 PLEASE NOTE: "No opinion" is also a voting option if you do not feel comfortable ranking every single candidate

     * Add the candidate list to the form
     * How many choices will win: This number needs to be set to the amount of open seats of a given election (and updated in the description)